ignacio-rh/ignacio-rh.github.io/_publications/2022-05-01-pnp-remote-sensing-IPV2.md

 title: "Is Remote Sensing Data Useful for Studying the Association between Pandemic-Related Changes in Economic Activity and Intimate Partner Violence?"
 collection: publications
 permalink: /publication/2022-08-01-edcc_ipv_peru
-excerpt: >
-	Nightlight and NO2 measures correctly predict short-run changes in income during the COVID-19 pandemic.
+excerpt: 'Nightlight and NO2 measures correctly predict short-run changes in income during the COVID-19 pandemic.
 The remote sensing data do not find any corresponding change in intimate partner violence (IPV).
 Occupational sector strongly predicts both income and IPV.
-Remote sensing data are useful when studying changes in income during the pandemic, but may be inappropriate when studying behavioral responses like IPV.
+Remote sensing data are useful when studying changes in income during the pandemic, but may be inappropriate when studying behavioral responses like IPV.'
 date: 2022-05-01
 venue: 'AEA Papers and Proceedings'
 paperurl: 'https://www.aeaweb.org/articles?id=10.1257/pandp.20221014'